 - For immigrants, possible deportation

 One of the most effective ways of defending an arson case is to challenge the prosecutor’s evidence.
-The prosecutor may try to prove that you are guilty by using witness testimony, your own statements, or even security camera footage.
-Your lawyer may be able to show that the witnesses are untrustworthy, that your alleged confession was obtained in violation of your rights, and that the footage does not conclusively show that you were at the scene.
+The prosecutor may try to prove that you are guilty by using witness testimony, your own statements or even security camera footage.
+Your lawyer may be able to show that the witnesses are untrustworthy, that your alleged confession was obtained in violation of your rights and that the footage does not conclusively show that you were at the scene.
 As long as there is a reasonable doubt concerning your guilt, there is a good chance that you will be acquitted of the charges.

 If you want to find out more about how you can fight back against your Lansing arson charges, you’ll need to talk to a Lansing criminal defense lawyer.
-At DeBruin Law, we are dedicated to putting all of our resources towards achieving a good case outcome for each and every one of our clients.
+At DeBruin Law, PLLC, we are dedicated to putting all of our resources toward achieving a good case outcome for each and every one of our clients.